 The study suggests that this may be because social media offers a better chance of connecting with other people than outside of these websites, and that social media allows people to reconcile with others over the internet rather than face to face, which may feel less worrisome.

 People can manage borderline personality disorder with psychotherapy.
-There are three types of therapy that are particularly effective in managing this condition.
+There are three types of therapy that are

 These are as follows: